 Gold is highly valued because it serves a lot of purposes.
-While most people are familiar with its use in jewelry, physical gold is also used in electronics and medicine.
-Gold is also heavily traded and stored as gold coins and bars; in fact, its price is often tied to investor demand.
+While most people are familiar with its use in jewelry, physical gold is also used in electronics and medicine to a lesser degree.
+Nearly half the annual demand for gold comes from investors and central banks, gold coins and bars as a long-term store of value.
+In fact, gold’s price is often tied to investor demand.

-The numbers clearly illustrate this discrepancy between gold and silver as investment versus industrial metals.
-In 2019, gold as an investment or for jewelry made up 92.5% of total demand.
+The numbers from one specific year clearly illustrate this discrepancy between the two metals.
+In 2019, gold investment and jewelry made up 92.5% of total demand.
 On the other hand, silver as an investment plus jewelry was only 38% of total demand.
 The rest of the demand for silver came from industrial sectors like electronics, photography, and silverware.

-So, when economic downturns occur and industry slows down, demand for the much more industrial silver takes a hit.
-Gold’s characteristic as a hedge against economic slowdowns offers far more to investors—and demand for it may actually increase during such times.
+So, when economic downturns occur and industry slows down, demand for the much more industrial silver tends to decline.
+Gold’s characteristic as a hedge against economic slowdowns offers far more to investors — and gold demand often increases during such times.

 These tendencies in price fluctuation clearly affect the price of each metal.
 Silver, which lags during the early stages of a recession, sees prices at least fall flat or sometimes even drop as industrial demand is reduced (less production, companies closing, etc.).
 Gold, however, holds up much better since it is used so essentially to store and protect value.